-[Section 160 inserted by No. 28 of 2015 s.
+[Section 160 inserted: No. 28 of 2015 s.
 66.]

 161. Continuing effect of things done

 Anything done or omitted to be done before the commencement day by, to or in respect of the Conservation Commission or the Marine Authority, to the extent that it —